 Bubble and scratch-free surface

 Imitation rhinestones are prone to bubbles on the surface, as well as scratches that can detract from their sparkle.
-It's virtually impossible for bubbles to form on a Swarovski crystal, so this can be a good indicator that your piece might not be the real deal.
+It is virtually impossible for bubbles to form on a Swarovski crystal, so this can be a good indicator that your piece might not be the real deal.

 Weight

-Swarovski crystals are made with heavier materials, such as quartz and minerals, so they tend to be much weightier than rhinestones, especially imitations made with plastic and acrylics.
-If you’re able to compare the two side-by-side, it can help you detect the difference between a rhinestone and a genuine Swarovski piece.
+Swarovski crystals are made with heavier materials such as quartz and minerals, so they tend to be much weightier than rhinestones, especially imitations made with plastic and acrylics.
+If you are able to compare the two side by side, it can help you detect the difference between a rhinestone and a genuine Swarovski piece.